Know Which Bin to Put It In

 - High cost implications for over-categorized waste.
 For example, incorrectly disposed solid waste into medical waste bins can incur a 50 - 80% disposal and treatment premium.

 Ensuring each waste type is correctly disposed of into its corresponding container is something we shine a spotlight on, because it protects the safety of your staff and ours!
-US legislation places significant importance around the collection, disposal and treatment of hazardous waste because of its risk impact to people and the environment.
+US legislation places significant importance around the collection, disposal and treatment of both medical waste and hazardous waste because of their risk impact to people and the environment.
 So much so, that if any hazardous and non-hazardous material were ever mixed together, the full bulk of the waste would be classified as hazardous and would need to be disposed of in accordance to hazardous waste regulations.

 Let’s start with the color of the container…